 After that, it’s said that Omar Shariff left the island dejected and never returned.
 It’s true that years later he denied the entire story, saying that it was a marketing ploy cooked up by the government of Lanzarote to promote the island at an international level, taking advantage of a Hollywood actor’s fame.

-One way or another, the truth is that Lagomar is one of the most attractive homes designed by César Manrique and it can currently be visited.
+One way or another, the truth is that Lagomar is one of the must see Lanzarote attractions and it can currently be visited.
 Inside, there is even an attractive restaurant and bar located in a cave.
 And of course, given the beauty of the place, it’s not strange that commercials are filmed here, all kinds of events are celebrated here and even the top models show off the most current trends in this beautiful location.